 One (1) annual intake period will be available to potential applicants at the beginning of the year, running from January 1 to April 1.
-Once an application is received, it will be collected and assessed by staff in the Development Services Department.
-Once the intake period is closed, Development Services staff will arrange for a meeting with the Grants Review Group and decide on each application.
+Once an application is received, it will be me assessed by staff in the Development Services Department for eligibility.
+Once the intake period is closed, Development Services staff will arrange for a meeting with the Grants Review Committee and decide on each application.